Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 In addition to the State Business License, many cities also require businesses to be licensed.
 The rules and fees for city business licenses vary depending on the city and the nature of the business.

 Certain occupations and professions in the state are regulated and must be registered before services can be offered.
-These include accountants, cosmetologists, gun dealers, appraisers, among others.
+These include accountants, cosmetologists, gun dealers, and appraisers, among others.
 More information can be obtained from the Delaware Division of Professional Regulation.

 Sources: